How To Dry & Preserve Flowers Inside Books

 Issue: Flowers that overlap may stick together or cause imprints on each other.

-Solution: Ensure adequate spacing between each bloom during the arrangement process.
+Solution: Take time to give adequate spacing between each bloom during the arrangement process.
 If flowers stick together, carefully separate them once the pressing process is complete.

 Consider creating a single layer of flowers on each page to avoid overlap.